thinkphp/cuba.js/README.md

              .html("Jean Baptiste Poquelin")
              .css("width: 100px; height: 100px;border: 1px solid #ccc;background: #393;color: #fff")

-### JSNOP
+### JSONP stands for "JSON with Padding" and it is a workaround for loading data from different domains.

-         // JSONP or JSON with padding is a communication technique (CORS can be used as a modern alternative to the JSONP)
+         //creates a JSON request using script tag injection and handles the callbacks for you.
-         // creates a JSON request using script tag injection and handles the callbacks for you. var url = 'http://search.twitter.com/search.json?q=mootools&rpp=5&callback=?'
+         //CORS can be used as a modern alternative to the JSONP) var url = 'http://search.twitter.com/search.json?q=mootools&rpp=5&callback=?'

          cuba.jsonp(url, function(data){